GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 #### Update Site Registration

-TThe `update_site_registration` method can be used to update an existing client in the OP.
+The `update_site_registration` method can be used to update an existing client in the OpenID Connect Provider (OP).
-Fields like Authorization redirect url, post logout url, scope, client secret and other fields, can be updated using this method.
+Fields like Authorization Redirect URL, Post Logout URL, Scope, Client Secret and other fields can be updated using this method.

 **Parameters:**

 - oxd_id: oxd ID from client registration
 - authorization_redirect_uri:  (Optional) URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization.
-- post_logout_uri: (Optional) URL to which the RP is requesting the End-User's User Agent be redirected to after a logout has been performed.
+- post_logout_uri: (Optional) URL to which the RP is requesting the end user's user agent be redirected to after a logout has been performed.
 - response_types: (Optional) Determines the authorization processing flow to be used
-- grant_types: (Optional) Grant Types that the Client is declaring that it will restrict itself to using
+- grant_types: (Optional) Grant types the client is restricting itself to using
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
-- acr_values: (Optional) Required for extended authentication.
-Custom authentication script from Gluu server.
+- acr_values: (Optional) Custom authentication script from the Gluu server.
+Required for extended authentication.
 - client_name: (Optional) Client application name
 - client_secret_expires_at: (Optional) Used to extend client lifetime (milliseconds since 1970)
-- client_jwks_uri: (Optional) URL for the Client's JSON Web Key Set (JWKS) document
+- client_jwks_uri: (Optional) URL for the client's JSON Web Key Set (JWKS) document
-- client_token_endpoint_auth_method: (Optional) Requested Client Authentication method for the Token Endpoint
+- client_token_endpoint_auth_method: (Optional) Requested client authentication method for the Token Endpoint
 - client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OP
 - client_frontchannel_logout_uris: (Optional) Client application Logout URL
-- client_sector_identifier_uri: (Optional) URL using the https scheme to be used in calculating Pseudonymous Identifiers by the OP
+- client_sector_identifier_uri: (Optional) URL using the HTTPS scheme to be used in calculating pseudonymous identifiers by the OpenID Connect Provider (OP)
-- contacts: (Optional) Array of e-mail addresses of people responsible for this Client
+- contacts: (Optional) Array of e-mail addresses of people responsible for this client
-- ui_locales: (Optional) End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- ui_locales: (Optional) End user's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
-- claims_locales: (Optional) End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- claims_locales: (Optional) End user's preferred languages and scripts for claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- oxd_host_port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- oxd_host_port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- config: (Optional) 'oxd-https-extension config' for oxd-https-extension type.
+- config: (Optional) oxd-https-extension configuration for oxd-https-extension type.
 It is an array returned by "oxdlibrary/oxdHttpConfig.php" file (Required if oxd-https-extension is used)

 **Request:**